 These insights uncover underserved segments and unmet needs — the areas where a differentiated offering can win attention and adoption.

-Step three: craft your unique value proposition
+Step 3: Craft your unique value proposition

 With the target audience and competitive context defined, the value proposition clarifies why the product matters.
 It translates capabilities into outcomes customers care about.